-American cuisine is a vast mishmash of culture, tastes and of course, burger joints.
-Washington D.C. provides plenty of quality choices for breakfast, lunch and dinner (along with free soft drink refills.).
-Here is the best of a wide selection, sampled by myself, and picked by a six month D.C. resident.
+American cuisine is a vast mishmash of culture, tastes, and of course, burger joints.
+Washington DC provides plenty of quality choices for breakfast, lunch and dinner (along with free soft drink refills).
+Here is the best of a wide selection, sampled by myself and picked by a six month DC resident.

 If you were looking for something a bit healthier, Sweetgreen and Cava are food chains that echo Subway’s ‘make your own’ USP.
-Sweetgreen offered salads including a Chickepea Curry Bowl and the Harvest Bowl (a mix of kale, goats cheese, sweet potato chips, almonds, apple and dressing), which were personal favourites.
+Sweetgreen offered salads including a Chickpea Curry Bowl and the Harvest Bowl (a mix of kale, goats cheese, sweet potato chips, almonds, apple and dressing), which were personal favourites.
 Cava provided falafel, meatballs and sides such as rice and humous.
 Both eateries allowing the customer to take charge with their food choices and offering a large range.
 It was nice to have a heathy option to hand.

 The Pub and The People is another local from Bloomingdale.
 The atmosphere of this venue is its main attraction.
-The staff are friendly, the toilet is covered in pictures of dogs (that customers old and new have contributed), and the stacks of books behind the bar and bare brick walls add a fashionable feel to this venue.
+The staff are friendly, the toilet is covered in pictures of dogs (that customers old and new have contributed), and the stacks of books behind the bar and bare brick walls add a chic feel to this venue.
 Burgers, pumpkin mac and cheese, and steak are just a few of the options on the menu, all coupled with excellent beer, cocktail and wine choices.
 If you want to feel like an insider, this is the bar to visit.

-Shaw’s Tavern provides a taste of southern american food.
+Shaw’s Tavern provides a taste of Southern American food.
 The fried chicken in waffle cones with a bacon bourbon maple syrup was a decadent sharing starter.
 There are plenty of options here from pasta, sandwiches, burgers, and other vegetarian and meat mains.
-This wooden bar with high rise tables and central bar is continuously buzzing.
+This wooden tavern with high rise tables and central bar is continuously buzzing.
 This is a great place to come to get a feel for a typical American bar.
 However it’s a little on the pricey side and lacks the charm of some of the smaller local bars, so it is best to save this place for an occasion.

 Coffee is a huge market in America and although I am a natural tea drinker, I found it easy to slip into this addiction due to the plentiful coffee venues throughout Washington.
 Starbucks, although a large chain, is better in the US.
 The coffee is better, the service is better, and although the venues seem to be smaller due to their frequency on every street, the atmosphere is also better.